cotoflux/coitoflux/README.md

 ### If you want to connect:

-- You can see my webpage in https://cotoflux.github.io/
+- You can see my personal webpage I amd doing now in https://cotoflux.github.io/
 - Or in my Linkedin in https://www.linkedin.com/in/nuria-puig-riera/

 ### Languages and Tools: